rcolombodesouza/VehicleTypes/README.md

 - PGADMIN_PASSWORD

-To run the Spring application you also need to define the following environment variables:
+To run the Spring application, you also need to define the following environment variables:
 - DB_PASSWORD
 - DB_URL
 - DB_USERNAME
-- OTEL_EXPORTER_OTLP_ENDPOINT